-Here, from \re{hol_qft} one gets $h=\left.\frac{\partial(\rho u_T)}{\partial \rho}\right|_s$, the specific thermal enthalpy.
-We have obtained the complex field equation of superfluids, the generalisation of Ginzburg's $\Psi$ theory.
-If $h$ (or $\mu$) is a fixed field, independent of the thermodynamic state variables, then \re{cSchro} is the Schrödinger equation of a particle with mass $m$.
-For quantum fluids, $m$ is a fixed parameter denoting the total mass of the fluid in the system.
-That can be arbitrary, like in the case of superconductivity, \cite{Gin97a}.
+From Eq.~\re{hol_qft}, one obtains $h=\left.\frac{\partial(\rho u_T)}{\partial \rho}\right|_s$, the specific thermal enthalpy.
+We have derived the complex field equation of superfluids, which is a generalisation of Ginzburg's $\Psi$ theory.
+If $h$ (or $\mu$) is a fixed field that is independent of the thermodynamic state variables, Eq.~\re{cSchro} is the Schrödinger equation of a particle with mass $m$.
+For quantum fluids, $m$ is a fixed parameter denoting the total mass of the fluid in the system and can be arbitrary, like in the case of superconductivity \cite{Gin97a}.